Rishabh-1999/Matrimonial-Website/README.md

   - Manage Users

 # Recommendation System
-A a recommendation system is a subclass of information filtering system that seeks to predict the "rating" or "preference" a user would give to an item.
+- Here we are using **Hybrid Recommendation System** combining collaborative filtering and content-based filtering.
+- In this type of system more User *searches* for their partner based on **filter and criteria**, better and accurate the recommendation User are.
+- It also sees and update recommendation as User click and searches a particular User which was generated from the early recommended User genersted from their data.
+- Every User has their own recommendation data, which will allow every User to find their parnter on their interest.

-Here we used **Hybrid Recommendation System** combining collaborative filtering and content-based filtering.
-In this type of system more User *searches* , better the recommendation .Everytime user searches the data is used to improve the recommendation of particular user.
-Every user has their own recommendation data.
-Recommendation is based many factors shown in below table and how their evaluation is done.
+- Recommendation is based many factors shown in below table and how their evaluation is done.

 ## Schema